Total and dark mass from observations of galaxy centers with Machine Learning: Conclusions

-In this work, which follows the first test made in vM+22, we have developed a novel mass estimator based on random forest, \mla, which can learn the relation between luminous properties (namely the $g$ and $r$ band luminosity, the effective radius, the velocity dispersion, the stellar mass) and the mass of galaxies in hydrodynamical simulations and predict the total and dark matter content of galaxies.
-For the first time, after having tested the \mla\ on a sample of simulated galaxies \citep[see]{von2022inferring}, we have applied a ML-based estimator to different samples of real systems, including an ETG sample from SPIDER, an ETG/LTG sample from DynPop/MANGA, and a dwarf sample from SAMI project.
-In order to implement some observational realism, we have added a Gaussian noise to the original simulation data used for the training of \mla\ to reproduce the observational errors, while we have used the 3D mass inference from the dynamical models to consistently align the quantity to be predicted in real galaxies (targets).
+In this work, which follows the first test made in vM+22, we developed a novel mass estimator based on random forests, called \mla, which can learn the relation between luminous properties (namely the $g$- and $r$-band luminosity, the effective radius, the velocity dispersion, the stellar mass) and the mass of galaxies in hydrodynamical simulations and can predict the total and dark matter content of galaxies.
+For the first time, after having tested \mla\ on a sample of simulated galaxies \citep[see][]{von2022inferring}, we applied a ML-based estimator to different samples of real systems, including an ETG sample from SPIDER, an ETG/LTG sample from DynPop/MANGA, and a dwarf sample from the SAMI project.
+In order to implement some observational realism, we added Gaussian noise to the original simulation data used for the training of \mla\ to reproduce the observational errors, while we used the 3D mass inference from the dynamical models to consistently align the quantity to be predicted in real galaxies (targets).